Stretton-on-Fosse: Transportation

 By 1825 the Great Western Railway operated a train between Shipston-on-Stour and Moreton-in-Marsh.
 The Stretton-on-Fosse railway station was not built until November 1892, in the northeastern part of the village near the Fosse Way.
 Before completion of construction, the train would stop on request at the nearby Golden Cross Inn.
 Passenger services were discontinued in 1929 and freight services in 1941.
 A branch line was constructed to Shipston-on-Stour which was used for passengers until 1929 and goods until 1960.
 The Stratford & Moreton Tramway also stopped at Stretton.
 The station survives as a guest house.
 In 2019, there is a direct non-stop Great Western train service from London Paddington to Moreton-in-Marsh which takes under 2 hours.

 In 1826 a tram with horse-drawn cars began passing through the village, operated by the Stratford & Moreton Tramway on a four-feet gauge rail.
 The village is served by bus no's 6 and 51 which give the village connections to the towns of Stratford-upon-Avon, Shipston-on-Stour and Moreton-in-Marsh.
 The highway route from London to Stretton was via the M4 motorway to the M25 then to the M40 and then to the A429, approximately a two-hour drive.
-No public transport currently runs through the village but a bus did stop just outside the community.